Patient ResourcesUltrasound

 It’s important to remember that with most ultrasounds (excluding transvaginal ultrasounds), you are looking at a mirror image.
 In other words, the left side of the image shows the left side of the body part, and the right side of the image shows the right side of the body part.

-Most ultrasound images have a cone-like shape: the narrowest end of the cone is the top of the image, where the ultrasound probe was first placed on the body.
+Most ultrasound pictures have a cone-like shape: the narrowest end of the cone is the top of the image, where the ultrasound probe was first placed on the body.
 Start your review there.
 Much of the topmost section will be gray, representing layers of tissue.
 Below, where the image widens out into a fan shape, is the area of the body that the ultrasound was scanning for—and the reason you had the appointment in the first place.

 Tip 3: Remember what the shades of black, white and gray mean